mwilliams9971/So-you-want-to-be-a-SOC-Analyst-2.0/README.md

 ---

-## Key Learnings
+### Key Learnings

-Adversarial Simulations
+1. **Adversarial Simulations**
    Used the Sliver C2 framework to simulate attacks like C2 sessions and reconnaissance, gaining insight into how attackers operate.

-Detection and Response
+2. **Detection and Response**
    Built and tested detection rules in Azure Sentinel and monitored endpoint activity with LimaCharlie to identify and respond to malicious behavior.

-Blocking Threats
+3. **Blocking Threats**
-Implemented rules in LimaCharlie to block payload execution and prevent unauthorized access to sensitive processes like lsass.exe.
+   Implemented rules in LimaCharlie to block payload execution and prevent unauthorized access to sensitive processes like `lsass.exe`.

-Building and Managing a Lab
+4. **Building and Managing a Lab**
    Set up a cloud-based lab with virtual machines and integrated tools to practice security monitoring, threat detection, and attack mitigation.